Quartic and Octic Characters Modulo n

 where $b(n)$ is multiplicative with

-for prime $p\geq 3$.
-Is it surprising that the same constant $6/\pi ^2$ appears in connection with averages of both $a(n)$ and $b(n)$?
-No. The underlying structure linking these two sequences is the M\"obius inversion formula \cite{Wlf}:
+for prime $p\geq3$.
+Is it surprising that the same constant $6/\pi^{2}$ appears in connection with averages of both $a(n)$ and $b(n)$?
+No. The underlying structure linking these two sequences is the M\"{o}bius inversion formula \cite{Wlf}:

 This can be proved directly here.
 On the one hand \cite{Sec0},

 on the other hand,